tariromukute/opengilan/sctp-perf/README.md

 1. When handling a HB https://elixir.bootlin.com/linux/v5.4/source/net/sctp/sm_sideeffect.c#L778
 2. When chunk is being used for RTT https://elixir.bootlin.com/linux/v5.4/source/net/sctp/outqueue.c#L1466

+We can use iperf to test the tool.
+On the server `iperf3 -s` and on the client either `iperf3 -c 10.0.0.21 --sctp`.

 ```bash
 # BCC
 # Throws error could not determine address of symbol sctp_transport_update_rto in /lib/x86_64-linux-gnu/libc.so.6